2026 Chicago Bungalow Kitchen Renovation Costs at a Glance

 - Smart storage: Maximize every inch of existing space

-- Historic districts: May be required in landmark areas
+- Historic districts: May be required in Beverly, Forest Park, and landmark areas

 Design Elements That Honor Bungalow Heritage